Samir-GIIK/ArkZeroRP_SamJSON/README.md

 ### Installing

 * Clone or Download the assets from Git
-* Copy the folder ArkZeroRP to your "Mods" folder so that you have the following structure "*/Game/Mods/ArkZeroRP/SamJSON/*"
+* Copy the folder ArkZeroRP to your "Mods" folder so that you have the following structure "*/Game/Mods/ArkZeroRP/Standalone/SamJSON/*"
-* Start your Engine/DevKit and navigate to "/Game/Mods/ArkZeroRP/SamJSON" (you should see two Blueprints and two Folders)
+* Start your Engine/DevKit and navigate to "/Game/Mods/ArkZeroRP/Standalone/SamJSON" (you should see two Blueprints and two Folders)
 * Done

 ### Asset List (BP - Blueprint)

+* /ArkZeroRP/Standalone/SamJSON/I_SamJSON.uasset - :red_circle:REQUIRED
+  >Interface BP, Exposes all the functionalities of the SamJSON Library allowing you to pass the SamJSON object as an Object reference instead of SamJSON hard reference
-* /ArkZeroRP/SamJSON/SamJSON.uasset - :red_circle:REQUIRED
+* /ArkZeroRP/Standalone/SamJSON/SamJSON.uasset - :red_circle:REQUIRED
   >The library BP based of Object
-* /ArkZeroRP/SamJSON/SamJSON_ExampleSingleton.uasset - :large_blue_circle:OPTIONAL
+* /ArkZeroRP/Standalone/SamJSON/SamJSON_ExampleSingleton.uasset - :large_blue_circle:OPTIONAL
   >Examples singleton BP based of Actor
-* /ArkZeroRP/SamJSON/Enums/SamJSON_Type.uasset - :red_circle:REQUIRED
+* /ArkZeroRP/Standalone/SamJSON/Enums/SamJSON_Type.uasset - :red_circle:REQUIRED
   >Enum BP, possible types of JSON Data
-* /ArkZeroRP/SamJSON/Enums/SamJSON_ValueErrorType.uasset - :red_circle:REQUIRED
+* /ArkZeroRP/Standalone/SamJSON/Enums/SamJSON_ValueErrorType.uasset - :red_circle:REQUIRED
   >Enum BP, possible types of Errors when using GetPropertyAsX
-* /ArkZeroRP/SamJSON/Structs/SamJSON_KeyValue.uasset - :red_circle:REQUIRED
-  >Struct BP, represents a single property as Key/Value/Type
-* /ArkZeroRP/SamJSON/Structs/Z_BoolMap.uasset - :red_circle:REQUIRED
-  >Struct BP, represents a property as Key(String)/Value(Boolean) - Used for bulk adding of properties to a SamJSON object
-* /ArkZeroRP/SamJSON/Structs/Z_NumberMap.uasset - :red_circle:REQUIRED
-  >Struct BP, represents a property as Key(String)/Value(Float) - Used for bulk adding of properties to a SamJSON object
-* /ArkZeroRP/SamJSON/Structs/Z_StringMap.uasset - :red_circle:REQUIRED
-  >Struct BP, represents a property as Key(String)/Value(String) - Used for bulk adding of properties to a SamJSON object

 ### Usage example